-Postnatal doulas support you at home after the birth – ‘mothering the mother’ – to help you as you start life with your new baby.
+Postnatal doulas support you at home after the child is born – ‘mothering the mother’ – to help you as you start life with your new baby.

-Whoever you choose to support you at your baby’s birth, it is important that you feel as relaxed and confident as possible.
+Whoever you choose to support you when your baby is born, it is important that you feel as relaxed and confident as possible.